Managing File Storage with Lustre File Systems

 Important

-Without the preceding policy, File Storage with Lustre can't use the network resources necessary to function.
+Without the preceding policies, File Storage with Lustre can't use the network resources necessary to function.

 If you're planning to encrypt file systems using your own keys, see the policies in Updating File System Encryption.